Generic Name: diltiazem hydrochloride

 Diltiazem HCl is contraindicated in (1) patients with sick sinus syndrome except in the presence of a functioning ventricular pacemaker, (2) patients with second- or third-degree AV block except in the presence of a functioning ventricular pacemaker, (3) patients with hypotension (less than 90 mm Hg systolic), (4) patients who have demonstrated hypersensitivity to the drug, and (5) patients with acute myocardial infarction and pulmonary congestion documented by x-ray on admission.

 Diltiazem hydrochloride is extensively metabolized by the liver and excreted by the kidneys and in bile.
-As with any drug given over prolonged periods, laboratory parameters of renal and hepatic function should be monitored at regular intervals.
-The drug should be used with caution in patients with impaired renal or hepatic function.
+Laboratory parameters of renal and hepatic function should be monitored at regular intervals.
 In subacute and chronic dog and rat studies designed to produce toxicity, high doses of diltiazem were associated with hepatic damage.
 In special subacute hepatic studies, oral doses of 125 mg/kg and higher in rats were associated with histological changes in the liver which were reversible when the drug was discontinued.
 In dogs, doses of 20 mg/kg were also associated with hepatic changes; however, these changes were reversible with continued dosing.

 Dermatological events (see ADVERSE REACTIONS) may be transient and may disappear despite continued use of diltiazem hydrochloride.
 However, skin eruptions progressing to erythema multiforme and/or exfoliative dermatitis have also been infrequently reported.
 Should a dermatologic reaction persist, the drug should be discontinued.

-Due to the potential for additive effects, caution and careful titration are warranted in patients receiving diltiazem hydrochloride concomitantly with other agents known to affect cardiac contractility and/or conduction (see WARNINGS).
+Because of the potential for additive effects, slow titration is warranted in patients receiving diltiazem hydrochloride concomitantly with other agents known to affect cardiac contractility and/or conduction (see WARNINGS).
 Pharmacologic studies indicate that there may be additive effects in prolonging AV conduction when using beta-blockers or digitalis concomitantly with diltiazem hydrochloride (see WARNINGS).

-Anesthetics.
-The depression of cardiac contractility, conductivity, and automaticity as well as the vascular dilation associated with anesthetics may be potentiated by calcium channel blockers.
-When used concomitantly, anesthetics and calcium blockers should be titrated carefully.
+Anesthetics: The depression of cardiac contractility, conductivity, and automaticity as well as the vascular dilation associated with anesthetics may be potentiated by calcium channel blockers.
+When used concomitantly, titrate anesthetics and calcium blockers slowly.

 Administration of diltiazem hydrochloride concomitantly with propranolol in five normal volunteers resulted in increased propranolol levels in all subjects and bioavailability of propranolol was increased approximately 50%.
 In vitro, propranolol appears to be displaced from its binding sites by diltiazem.
 If combination therapy is initiated or withdrawn in conjunction with propranolol, an adjustment in the propranolol dose may be warranted (see WARNINGS).

-Carbamazepine.
-Concomitant administration of diltiazem with carbamazepine has been reported to result in elevated serum levels of carbamazepine (40% to 72% increase), resulting in toxicity in some cases.
-Patients receiving these drugs concurrently should be monitored for a potential drug interaction.
+Carbamazepine: Concomitant administration of diltiazem with carbamazepine has been reported to result in elevated serum levels of carbamazepine (40% to 72% increase), resulting in toxicity in some cases.

 The effect of cyclosporine on diltiazem plasma concentrations has not been evaluated.

-Digitalis.
-Administration of diltiazem hydrochloride with digoxin in 24 healthy male subjects increased plasma digoxin concentrations approximately 20%.
+Digitalis: Administration of diltiazem hydrochloride with digoxin in 24 healthy male subjects increased plasma digoxin concentrations approximately 20%.
 Another investigator found no increase in digoxin levels in 12 patients with coronary artery disease.
-Since there have been conflicting results regarding the effect of digoxin levels, it is recommended that digoxin levels be monitored when initiating, adjusting, and discontinuing diltiazem hydrochloride therapy to avoid possible over- or under-digitalization (see WARNINGS).
+Monitor digoxin levels when initiating, adjusting, and discontinuing diltiazem hydrochloride therapy to avoid possible over- or under-digitalization (see WARNINGS).

-Quinidine.
-Diltiazem significantly increases the AUC(0 →∞) of quinidine by 51%, T1/2 by 36%, and decreases its CLoral by 33%.
-Monitoring for quinidine adverse effects may be warranted and the dose adjusted accordingly.
+Quinidine: Diltiazem significantly increases the AUC(0-∞) of quinidine by 51%, T1/2 by 36%, and decreases its CLoral by 33%.
+Monitor for quinidine adverse effects and adjust the dose accordingly.

-Statins.
-Diltiazem is an inhibitor of CYP3A4 and has been shown to increase significantly the AUC of some statins.
+Statins: Diltiazem is an inhibitor of CYP3A4 and has been shown to increase significantly the AUC of some statins.
 The risk of myopathy and rhabdomyolysis with statins metabolized by CYP3A4 may be increased with concomitant use of diltiazem.
-When possible, use a non-CYP3A4-metabolized statin together with diltiazem; otherwise, dose adjustments for both diltiazem and the statin should be considered along with close monitoring for signs and symptoms of any statin related adverse events.
+When possible, use a non-CYP3A4-metabolized statin together with diltiazem; otherwise, monitor for signs and symptoms of any statin related adverse events, and adjust the doses accordingly.

 Carcinogenesis, Mutagenesis, Impairment of Fertility